Gravel on top of french drain

 What size gravel for french drain?

 For a french drain to work properly, the right size gravel is key.
-We recommend a gravel size that is no larger than 1.5 inches and no smaller than ½ an inch in diameter.
+We recommend using gravel between ½ inch and 1.5 inches in size.

 Gravel that fits this bill includes #57 limestone (jagged) or #57 washed gravel (round).
 River rock is another great option because it is smooth, tough, and can be purchased in similar-sized quantities.

-Whether you choose granite or river rock, make sure you choose a “washed” variety to avoid clogging your french drain with dust right from the get-go.
+Whether you choose granite or river rock, make sure you choose a “washed” variety to prevent clogging.

-While you can install a french drain yourself, it is time-intensive, and, if not done properly, can actually make your water issues worse.
+While you can install a french drain yourself, it is time-intensive, and can worsen drainage issues if done incorrectly.
 Hiring a professional landscape company ensures your French drain system is engineered appropriately for your home.
 Choosing the right size gravel from the start for your French drain can save you time, money, and a whole lot of stress!

 To find out more about our french drain services, request a quote online or call 859-635-5680 today!